Today would be more about beer than WW2 – with two brewery taps and several micropubs. Although we would manage an RAF museum along the way.

 Planning pays off

-Prior to setting off this year, Glyn had done some research and found some brew pubs and other interesting places to visit (yes there can be something more than brewpubs that are interesting!).
-One of these was on Folkestone harbour where some containers had been set up to be used as a base for fledgling businesses one being a small brewery: the Docker brewery, where we had a beer and some bread as they make both!
+Prior to setting off this year, Glyn had done some research and found some brew pubs and other interesting places to visit.
+Yes there can be something more than brewpubs that are interesting!
+One of these was on Folkestone harbour where some containers had been set up to be used as a base for fledgling businesses.
+These include a small brewery: the Docker brewery, where we had a beer and some bread as they make both!

 Battle of Britain museum